fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 If I sound bitter, it's because I am.

 Like most ruins, there aren't any services to be purchased, but there are folks you can talk to.
-There's a town E of here – although the only way to get this clue is to `(I)nquire` about towns, which seems like cheating.
-There's a dungeon just NW of here with something hidden on the sixth level, and if you find the right Hobake, they give you a hint about needing to walk on acid.
+There's a town E of here – although the only way to get this clue is to `(I)nquire` about **towns**, which seems like cheating.
+There's a **dungeon** just NW of here with something hidden on the sixth level, and if you find the right Hobake, they give you a hint about needing to walk on **acid**.

 Continuing the trend of cash-for-useless-hints, a Kaibu tells you ($$) to go N and then E, which points you towards the nearby deserted islands.